AC Joint Separation

 The AC joint is the articulation between the medial end of the acromion and the distal (lateral) end of the clavicle.
 The AC joint is located above the glenohumeral joint (true shoulder joint).
 Unlike shoulder joint, the AC joint is small and has limited mobility and function.
 However, it is the main connection between the upper arm and the rest of the axial skeleton.
 The entire upper extremity “hangs” from the AC joint which is why the coracoclavicular ligaments are also called the suspensory ligament.
 The primary stabilizer of the AC joint is the short and strong coracoclavicular ligament which has two components (coracoid and trapezoid).

 The ligaments that support the AC joint itself, the acromioclavicular ligaments are secondary stabilizers.

 A complete separation requires complete failure of both sets of ligaments.

 Complete separation (types 3, 4, 5, and 6)

 An acute shoulder separation usually results from a direct fall on the point of the shoulder.
 This severe direct force on the supporting ligaments of the AC joint causes these ligaments to fail resulting in a separation of the AC joint.
 In severe cases, both the acromioclavicular ligaments as well as the coracoclavicular ligaments are ruptured and there is an immediate deformity that occurs.
-Without surgery this deformity remains permanent as the entire weight of the arm continues to pull the acromial side of the injury downward and the trapezius muscle pulls the clavicular side upward.
+Without surgery this deformity remains permanent as the entire weight of the arm continues to pull the acromial side of the injury downward.
 Depending on the severity of the injury this deformity can be quite dramatic as the joint can be pulled apart as much as two inches.
 Initially the primary symptoms of this injury are pain, deformity, and weakness.

 Complete separation (types 3, 4, 5, and 6)